-As Lancaster County Attorney, it is my duty to ensure the enforcement of the Constitution of the United States, the Constitution of the State of Nebraska, and the laws of the State of Nebraska for the health, safety, security and welfare of our children and families.
-My office’s Juvenile Division, comprised of six full-time attorneys and two support staff, is tasked with accomplishing this mission by reviewing, evaluating, coordinating, diverting, or ultimately filing, when appropriate, cases in the Separate Juvenile Court of Lancaster County.
+It is the duty of the Juvenile Division to ensure the enforcement of the Constitution of the United States, the Constitution of the United States of Nebraska, and the laws of the State of Nebraska for the health, safety, security, and welfare of our children and families.
+The Juvenile Division, comprised of seven full-time attorneys and two support staff, is tasked with accomplishing this mission by reviewing, evaluating, coordinating, diverting, or ultimately filing, when appropriate, cases in the Separate Juvenile Court of Lancaster County.

-One area of particular strength is our juvenile diversion programs.
+One area of particular strength in Lancaster County is our juvenile diversion programs.
 These programs have been developed and expanded to offer our prosecutors the best range of interventions possible to meet the needs of juveniles who have violated the law.
-While it is my office that has the duty to develop and implement these diversion options for juveniles, we by no means consider these “our” programs.
-While hundreds of juveniles in our community are being diverted out of the formal juvenile justice system each year as a result of the discretion we utilize, these life changing programs are a direct result of our system and community-based partners.
+While it is our office that has the duty to develop and implement these diversion options for juveniles, we by no means consider these “our” programs.
+While hundreds of juveniles in our community are being diverted out of the formal juvenile justice system each year as a result of the prosecutorial discretion utilized, these life changing programs are a direct result of our system and community-based partners.
 Without this partnership between the Lancaster County Attorney’s Office, the Lincoln/Lancaster County Human Services Office, and our community partners we could never have realized the level of success we have experienced over the past few years.